OpenEvalProject/evals/manuscripts/elife-79667/v1/manuscript.md

 We assumed (truncated) normal population-level distributions for all model parameters, including the probit transformed P(TF) parameter.
 The population-level distributions were parameterized and estimated in terms of their location and scale parameters, which were then transformed back to means and standard deviations for inference.
 As shown in Appendix 1, we assigned weakly informative priors to the population-level location and scale parameters that covered a wide but realistic range (e.g., Matzke et al., 2019).

 The analyses were carried out in the Dynamic Models of Choice software (Heathcote et al., 2019) using Differential Evolution Markov chain Monte Carlo (DE-MCMC; TerBraak, 2006) sampling implemented in the R programming environment (R Core Team, 2015).
 We used parameter estimates obtained from fitting each participant’s data individually using non-hierarchical Bayesian estimation as start values for the hierarchical sampling routine.
 The number of MCMC chains was set to 21, i.e., three times the number of participant-level model parameters.
 To reduce autocorrelation, the MCMC chains were thinned to retain only every 15th draw from the joint posterior distribution.
 During the burn-in period, the probability of a migration step was set to 5%, after which only crossover steps were performed.
-Convergence was assessed using univariate and multivariate proportional scale-reduction factors (R^ < 1.1; Brooks and Gelman, 1998; Gelman and Rubin, 1992) and visual inspection of the MCMC chains.
+Convergence was assessed using univariate and multivariate proportional scale-reduction factors ($R^$ < 1.1; Brooks and Gelman, 1998; Gelman and Rubin, 1992) and visual inspection of the MCMC chains.

 The absolute goodness-of-fit of the model was assessed with posterior predictive model checks (Gelman et al., 1996) using the average cumulative distribution function of Go-RTs and signal-respond RTs, inhibition functions, and median signal-respond RTs as a function of SSD.
 Decision about the descriptive accuracy of the model was based on visual inspection of the model predictions, aided with posterior predictive p-values (for details, see Matzke et al., 2019).
 As shown in Appendix 1, the model provided a good account of all these aspects of the observed data for the rIFG lesion patients and the matched healthy comparison participants (Appendix 1—figure 1–4), but it showed a quantitatively small misfit (i.e., underprediction) to the average inhibition function at short SSDs in the other two groups (Appendix 1—figures 6 and 8).
 To examine the robustness of the results to a possible model misspecification, we sequentially removed all stop-signal trials from the data of the non-rIFG lesion and the matched comparison group at SSDs of 0, 50, 100, 150, and 250 ms (i.e., SSDs where misfit occurred), refit the model, and reassessed the model’s descriptive accuracy.
 Descriptive accuracy improved as stop-signal trials on short SSDs were removed (Appendix 1—figures 10 and 12).
 Importantly, qualitative conclusions about group differences were the same whether or not stop trials with short SSDs were included in the analysis.
 This indicates the robustness of the results and supports the validity of our conclusions.
 To avoid overconfidence and ensure that our conclusions are based on a descriptively accurate model, we report results based on mixing the posterior distributions estimated using the full data set and the five subsets after removing SSDs between 0 and 250 ms.

-## Statistical inference on model parameters
+### Statistical inference on model parameters

 We used the mean of the posterior distributions as point estimates for the BEESTS model parameters, and the 2.5th and 97.5th percentile of the distributions (i.e., 95% credible interval [CI]) to quantify estimation uncertainty.
 Inference about group differences was based on the overlap between the posterior distributions of the population-level parameters of the different groups (i.e., both lesion groups vs. their respective matched healthy comparison group).
 Overlap was quantified using Bayesian p values computed as the proportion of samples in the posterior distribution of the lesion group that is larger than in the matched comparison group.
 Bayesian p values close to 0 or 1 indicate that the posterior distribution of the lesion group is shifted to lower or higher values, respectively, relative to the matched comparison group, suggesting the presence of a group difference.
 Bayesian p values were computed after appropriate transformations of the posterior distributions (i.e., bivariate inverse probit transformation for the P(TF) parameter and transformation of the truncated normal population-level location parameters to means).
 The posterior distributions of the population-level mean Go-RT and SSRT were obtained by computing µgo + τgo and µstop + τstop, respectively, for each MCMC iteration and then collapsing the resulting population-level samples in a single distribution across chains.
 Similarly, the posterior distributions of the participant-level mean Go-RT and SSRT were computed by summing the corresponding participant-level µ and τ samples for each iteration and collapsing the resulting samples across the chains.
 The point estimates used in the analysis of β-burst events reflect the mean of the participant-level posteriors.

 The preregistration document for these analyses can be found at https://osf.io/d9r4s/.

-## EEG recording
+### EEG recording

 Sixty-four-channel EEG data in the extended 10–10 system were recorded using two Brain Products systems (actiChamp or MRplus).
 Ground and reference electrodes were placed at AFz and Pz, respectively.
 The MRplus system included two additional electrodes on the left canthus (for the horizontal eye movement) and below the left eye (for the vertical eye movement).
 EEG data was digitized with a sampling rate of 500 Hz, with hardware filters set to 10 s time-constant high-pass and 1000 Hz low-pass.

-## EEG preprocessing
+### EEG preprocessing

 EEG data preprocessing was conducted using custom routines in MATLAB.
 The data were filtered (high-pass cutoff: 0.3 Hz; low-pass cutoff: 50 Hz) and then visually inspected to identify and remove non-stereotypical artifacts.
 The data were subsequently re-referenced to common average and subjected to a temporal infomax independent component analysis (ICA; Bell and Sejnowski, 1995) as implemented in EEGLAB (Delorme and Makeig, 2004).
 Components representing stereotypic artifact activity (saccades, blinks, and electrode artifacts) were identified using outlier-based statistics and were removed from the data.
 We further obtained dipole solutions for ICs using the Dipfit plug-in for EEGLAB and further rejected ICs with residual variance larger than 15%, which typically represent non-brain data (Delorme et al., 2012).
 The remaining components were backprojected into channel space to reconstruct artifact-free channel data and subjected to further analyses.
 Finally, the channel-space data were then transformed using the current-source density method (CSD; Kayser and Tenke, 2006), which attenuates the effects of volume conduction on the scalp-measured activity.

-## β-Burst detection
+### β-Burst detection

 β-Burst detection was performed using the same method as described in Wessel, 2020, except with a burst detection threshold of 2× median power (rather than 6× median), following the recent recommendation from Enz et al., 2021.
-First, each electrode’s data were convolved with a complex Morlet wavelet of the form:w(t,f)=A exp-t22σt2exp⁡(2iπft)
+First, each electrode’s data were convolved with a complex Morlet wavelet of the form:

+$$
+w(t,f)=A exp-\frac{t^{2}}{2\sigma_{t}^{2}}exp⁡(2i\pift)
+$$

-With σ = m2πf , A= 1σt2π , and m = 7 (cycles) for each of the 15 evenly spaced frequencies spanning the β-band (15–29Hz).
+With $\sigma$ = $\frac{m}{2\pif}$ , $A= \frac{1}{\sigma_{t}}\sqrt{2\pi}$ , and m = 7 (cycles) for each of the 15 evenly spaced frequencies spanning the β-band (15–29Hz).
 Time-frequency power estimates were extracted by calculating the squared magnitude of the complex wavelet-convolved data.
 These power estimates were then epoched relative to the events in question (ranging from 500 – 1000 ms with respect to Stop-/Go-signals).
 Individual β-bursts were defined as local maxima (using the MATLAB function imregionalmax) in the trial-by-trial β-band time-frequency power matrix for which the power exceeded a cutoff of 2× the median power of the entire time-frequency power matrix for that electrode (Enz et al., 2021).

-## Statistical analysis of β-burst events
+### Statistical analysis of β-burst events

 The quantification of frontal β-bursts was done as in Wessel, 2020. β-Burst events in the critical time period ranging from the stop-signal onset to each individual’s SSRT estimate were counted separately for successful- and Failed-stop trials at electrode FCz.
 For Go trials, we counted the number of β-burst events in a time period of identical length, ranging from the current SSD on the trial and the participants’ SSRT estimate (in other words, in the time period during which a stop-signal would have appeared on that particular trial and the end of SSRT).
 We then converted these numbers to β-burst rate (bursts per second) by dividing each participant’s burst rates with the length of individual SSRT estimate.
 We then normalized each participant’s burst/s measurement with a baseline time period of [–500 0] relative to the Go stimulus onset on the trial for each trial type (Successful-stop, Failed-stop, and Go).
 This normalization procedure was adapted from Jana et al., 2020.
 However, the normalization had no significant influence on the results, and all significances remained intact when raw β-burst rates were investigated.
 These normalized β-burst rates were then analyzed with 2-by-3 mixed ANOVA with between-subjects factor of LESION (lesion vs. matched healthy comparison) and within-subjects factor of TRIAL TYPE (Successful-stop, Failed-stop, Go).
 This was done separately for the rIFG lesion group and the non-rIFG lesion group.
 Planned comparisons for Stop vs. Go difference (e.g., Successful-stop vs. Go and Failed-stop vs. Go) within the groups (e.g., lesion vs. matched healthy comparison) were made using paired-samples t-tests.